KyleDominic-Adsuara/CSC-151-Student-Database-GUI/README.md

 # CSC-151-Student-Database-GUI
-A simple csv GUI for managing a simple student database
+A simple csv GUI for managing a simple student database that uses CRUDL